AKloc/BookNotes/Professional/Better Allies.md

 	- Don't use alpha-ish language like "high-powered" / "competitive" / "results-drive" / "action-oriented"
 	- DO include "ability to work on a diverse team with a diverse range of people"
 	- LIMIT TO FIVE REQUIREMENTS, AND MAKE SURE THEY'RE ACTUAL REQUIREMENTS.
-		- Remember the studies that show that women tended to apply for jobs only when
+		- Remember the studies that show that women tended to apply for jobs only when they felt like they had 100% of requirements met!
+		- Cut "nice to have" requirements.
+		- Don't make

 **What can I do with this?**
 - Write a plugin for chat / email / etc that looks for bad terms (like the above) and offers replacements?